Understanding our entry requirements

 We normally make offers to the highest qualified applicants.

 Information on offer rates and tuition fee status in available on our admissions statistics page.

 You may receive an offer at the lower grade level if:

-- the number of applications to a programme is broadly similar to the number of offers we have available; or
+- the number of applications for a degree is broadly similar to the number of offers we have available; or

-- you are a non-EU international applicant* to a programme other than medicine; or
+- you are a non-EU international applicant* to a degree other than medicine; or

 - you are a widening access student